 Program Overview: After checking in and processing the evening before, the course will start with a quick tour of the Day 1 process in base camp, gear shakedown, and outfitting services for food and supplies.
 The crew is taken to a backcountry trailhead for a short hike to a camp where the training will commence.
 The next day includes a short hike and a return to base camp for continued sessions, tours of the Villa Philmonte and the National Scouting Museum.
 The closing dinner will be a special opportunity for recognition and closing words and presentation of the official PASS patch.

-Participants: The Winter PASS program is tailored especially for any adult leader registered for the coming summer seasons but is open to ALL registered BSA leaders who want to learn more about camping at Philmont!
+Participants: The PASS program is tailored especially for any adult leader registered for the coming summer seasons but is open to ALL registered BSA leaders who want to learn more about camping at Philmont!
 Crews are limited in size and will be mixed groups of leaders from across the country.
 (Crews are limited to 12 persons each.)
 Space is limited, so register early!

-Schedule: The Winter PASS program will be offered during multiple weekends during the Winter Adventure camping season.
+Schedule: The PASS program will be offered during multiple weekends during the Fall camping season.
 Arrival dates are on Fridays, with departures on Monday mornings.
 See below for a basic outline of the schedule.
 Weekends the program will be offered are: